 During the initial conversation with the accuser, get as much information as you can regarding the alleged incident.
 That should include specifics such as the date, time of day, what happened, whether there were witnesses, and how many times the incidents occurred.

 Make sure to act quickly and take detailed notes.

 Ask employees who may have witnessed the incident open-ended questions to determine what they saw.
 Talk to the person accused of misconduct, too.
 Notify them about the allegations, and ask for their version of events.
 Treat them with the same respect as the accuser, and document what they tell you.

 Review the information and come to a decision

 Once you have completed your investigation, review your notes and determine whether or not you believe sexual harassment occurred.
 If possible, discuss the matter with a colleague to get their insight.

 No matter your findings, it's important to circle back with both the accuser and the accused to let them know your decision.
 Then take appropriate action, which could include disciplining or even firing the perpetrator if you found that sexual harassment did occur.

 Consider hiring a professional

-Investigating sexual harassment allegations can be tough for any business owner, but especially if your business is small enough that your employees feel more like a family than coworkers.
-It might make sense to consider hiring a professional, such as an HR services provider or employment attorney, says Mirande Valbrune, an employee relations and compliance professional.
+Investigating allegations of sexual misconduct or abuse can be tough for any business owner, but especially if your business is small enough that your employees feel more like a family than coworkers.
+It might make sense to consider hiring a professional, such as an HR consultant or employment attorney, to get another perspective on the situation.

 Compare quotes from trusted carriers with Insureon